51Degrees/Device-Detection/README.md

 <sup>Need [.NET](https://github.com/51Degrees/.NET-Device-Detection "THE Fastest and most Accurate device detection for .NET") | [Java](https://github.com/51Degrees/Java-Device-Detection "THE Fastest and most Accurate device detection for Java") | [PHP Script](https://github.com/51Degrees/51Degrees-PHP)?</sup>

+###Important 3.2.6 Trie C breakages
+The data file is now initialised into a non static dataset structure, so a few things have changed.
+1. fiftyoneDegreesInitWithPropertyString and fiftyoneDegreesInitWithPropertyArray should now be passed a pointer to a dataset structure which can be allocated with ``malloc(sizeof(fiftyoneDegreesDataSet))``.
+2. fiftyoneDegreesDestroy function has been superceded by the fiftyoneDegreesDataSetFree function which takes the dataset to free as an argument.
+3. Many funtions now take a fiftyoneDegreesDataSet pointer as an argument as the dataset is no longer contained staticly.
+See src/trie/51Degrees.h for more details.

+Note: this does not affect any of the C based API's as that is taken care of in the wrapper.

 Use C code like...

 ```c